fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 Click [here]({% site.baseurl %}/chart-guide/getting-started/list-of-maps '@@open-newtab') to explore all the maps available in FusionMaps XT.

 This completes the installation of FusionMaps in your application.
-To see how to create a chart, click [here]({% site.baseurl %}/getting-started/php/your-first-chart-using-php#create-your-first-map-10 '@@open-newtab').
+To see how to create a map,
+* JavaScript files to apply themes in the `js > themes` folder. click [here]({% site.baseurl %}/getting-started/php/your-first-chart-using-php#create-your-first-map-10 '@@open-newtab').

 ## Themes